cscorley/dissertation/chapters/02_related.md

 The right side of Figure \ref{fig:TR} illustrates the retrieval process.
 The main component of the retrieval process is the search engine, which must first be constructed.
-A search engine typically consists of a model, an index, and a classifier for ranking.
+A search engine typically consists of an index and a classifier for ranking.
+Search engines based on topic models also need a trained model.

 The primary function of the search engine is to rank documents in relation to the query.
 First, the corpus is transformed into an index.
 Next, the engine